The Truth Can Set You Free

 The next Sunday we went down the aisle together, hand in hand, to let the pastor know we had gotten saved.
 That was in April of 1985.

 Everything changed for us from that point on.
 There was new hope, joy, and peace.
-We went home that night and the whole world seemed different the next morning, just like the Bible says in 2 Corinthians 5:17, “if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”
+We went home that night, and the whole world seemed different the next morning, just like the Bible says in 2 Corinthians 5:17, “If any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”

 From that day on, for over 20 years, the Lord has taken care of us, met our needs, and answered specific prayers for healing or to meet financial needs.
 Twice doctors said I was a “goner” and gave up on me, but the Lord brought me back.
-Everything about us we owe to the Lord.
+Everything about us, we owe to the Lord.

-In April of 2007 my wife of 38 years passed away after struggling with cancer for a few years.
+In April of 2007, my wife of 38 years passed away after struggling with cancer for a few years.
 I was really discouraged and down and went to the pharmacy to get my prescriptions.
 The pharmacist, Raisa Garcia, was there behind the counter and extended her condolences, but then came out from behind the counter and did her best to console me.
 She then invited me out to her church and offered to give me a ride.

 When I started attending the Lehigh Valley Baptist Church, I was amazed at how easily everyone seemed to follow the sermon in their Bibles.
 Soon I started a Bible study and began reading and studying the Bible even more on my own.
 I realized just how far I had strayed from the Lord.
 It broke my heart and drove me to my knees in repentance and faith to recommit myself to loving and serving Him and not myself.
 What a great God we have!
 He was right there all the time, loving and forgiving me and giving me another chance.
-I know God has a purpose for me yet to fulfill and He will take care of me.
+I know God has a purpose for me yet to fulfill, and He will take care of me.
 I’ll never be alone.